MARTIMM/gnome-gtk3/docs/content-docs/design/check-list.md

 * **14**: Issue number 14; implement methods on shortest name, remove from docs, deprecate rest later.
 * **so**: Types, Structs, Subroutines, Signals, Properties are sorted

+TODO: FALLBACK and _fallback deprecation, example in Gnome::Gdk3::RGBA.
+Routines like `test-call()` et al can be removed then when deprecation period ends.
+TODO: Remove *-rk() methods
+TODO: Cast all non-gobject structures into N-GObject.
+Original purpose was to store the root GObject native objects into this type but we can generelize this for all native objects so that coercion will always work using N-GObject() as argument type.
+The methods will cast it to/from the proper types before calling the native subs.
+E.g. N-GdkRGBA.

 Entry values can be
 * ✗: No info.
 Unavailable e.g. there are no signals or properties for a class.
 * Empty: Not done or do not have a value like for **T** or **I**.